Who you're hiring in Rome

 Deliverables and turnaround

-Editing is structured in review stages, allowing feedback to be incorporated efficiently.
+I handle editing in staged review rounds, allowing feedback to be incorporated efficiently.
 Once approved, final exports are delivered in standard formats with optional subtitles or captions.

 Our Projects